inkitter/HOI4_mod/_Inkitmod/Easybuff/README.md

 [h3] 24.11.14 update tag to 1.15 [/h3]
 [h2] Add Latest Breakthrough Buff and events [b](event -> technology -> Get Breakthrough / Facility)[/b]. [/h2]

+Due to the engine limit, Add Facility function may not work well for small nation.
+It needs a state allowed to build the type of facility and offsite building does not work for facility.

 [h2] Features:[/h2]
 * For Single Players (Useable in Muti when all others also use this mod).
 * No steam archievements.